Britain continuing India trade talks despite allegations of murder in Canada

 But he stressed it is “vitally important that a country’s sovereignty and international rule of law is respected”.

-Mr Trudeau, who met with Mr Sunak at the G20 summit in New Delhi this month, raised the claims with the Prime Minister, according to Ottawa’s foreign minister Melanie Joly.
+Mr Trudeau, who met Mr Sunak at the G20 summit in New Delhi this month, raised the claims with the Prime Minister, according to Ottawa’s foreign minister, Melanie Joly.

-Downing Street said it was not aware of any plans to follow Canada’s move in expelling a diplomat.
+Downing Street said it is not aware of any plans to follow Canada’s move in expelling a diplomat.

 Canada expelled four Russian diplomats in response to the poisoning of former spy Sergei Skripal and his daughter Yulia with a nerve agent in Salisbury in 2018.